Most of you have never truly witnessed crackhead hustle.

 Author James Altucher has a great quote concerning motivation in this context.
-When it comes to explaining to yourself and to others why did something, Altucher says “That’s a good reason and the real reason.”
+When explaining to yourself and others why did something, Altucher says “That’s a good reason and the real reason.”

 For example, let’s say that you decide to start working out.
 A good reason for doing that is to be in optimal health.
-The real reason is because you want to look good naked.
-When you harness the real reason why you do something, you harness your crackhead work ethic.
+The real reason is that you want to look good naked.
+When you harness the real reason for doing something, you harness your crackhead work ethic.